-We all know the definition of Assume, so let’s make sure we truly understand the definition of Focus.
+We all know the definition of Assume, so let’s make sure in business or as an athlete we truly understand the definition of Focus.

 Focus is giving a lot of attention to One Particular Thing.
-That one thing you want to be GREAT at.
+May I suggest it be that one thing you want to be GREAT at!

 - Mental preparation is not a time for multi-tasking!
-It is true your brain is very capable of observing billions of things going on around us, but it is YOUR Job to select the one action your brain will answer to.
-The one task your brain will focus on.
+True, the problem is what our brains are very capable of doing; observing billions of things going on around us.
+It is OUR Job to select the one action we want our brains to FOCUS on.

 - Kill instant distractions – Turn off ALL MOBILE Devices!

 Pick your Friends wisely.
-The choice is yours, but to Be Great you need to avoid those who are less than interested in the same goals.
-Surround yourself with friends who have similar purpose in life.
+The choice is always ours, so doesn’t it make sense to hang with those who are interested in the same goals.
+So, surround yourself with friends who have similar purpose in life.

 - Learn to say no – especially to things counter to what you are trying to accomplish

-- Recognize and talk with the Quality Players – even if they are on the other team
+- Recognize and talk with the Quality Individuals –

 Until next blog, “Clear the Mechanism”